-Where an employee does not take severance pay as set out in 25.
-3 above and is laid off, that employee shall retain their seniority for twelve (12) months and must be called back to work when there is any work available.
-No new employees can be hire to [Grab your reader's attention with a great quote from the document or use this space to emphasize a key point.
-To place this text box anywhere on the page, just drag it.]
+Where an employee does not take severance pay as set out in 25.3 above and is laid off, that employee shall retain their seniority for twelve (12) months and must be called back to work when there is any work available.
+No new employees can be hire to perform the duties of any job in the bargaining unit where there are laid off employees awaiting recall within the twelve (12) month period from the date of the layoff.

-Signed this 15th day of December, 2022.
+Signed this 15th day of December ,20 22 .